Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

 Your net profit target is the money, as a percentage, that you want to make after your overhead costs are deducted from your total royalty revenue.
 Remember, too, that your net profit will be subject to income taxes.
 So take that into consideration when setting a net profit target.

 Here is the formula for the maximum ad bid, including overhead expenses and desired profit margins:

-Royalty Earned per eBook - (Royalty Earned per eBook X Overhead Expense Percentage) - (Royalty Earned per eBook X Desired Net Profit Margin) = Maximum Ad Bid
+Net Royalty Earned per eBook - (Net Royalty Earned per eBook X Overhead Expense Percentage) - (Net Royalty Earned per eBook X Desired Net Profit Target) = Maximum Ad Bid

-Using the example eBook from above ($0.99 eBook price at 35% royalty rate which nets $0.35 royalty per eBook), let’s say that your overhead expenses are 25 percent of your gross revenues, and you’d like to earn a 15 percent net margin on each sale.
-Let’s plug in the numbers, using the Royalty Earned per eBook calculated earlier.
+Using an example eBook ($0.99 eBook price at 35% royalty rate, which nets $0.35 royalty per eBook), let’s say that your overhead expenses are 25% of your revenues (net royalties in this case), and you’d like to earn a 15% net margin on each sale.
+Let’s plug in the numbers:

 $0.35 - ($0.35 X 25%) - ($0.35 X 15%) = $0.21 Maximum Ad Bid

 So your maximum ad bid for this example title cannot be over $0.21.

 Why I Keep My AMS Ad Bids Low